dotnet/designs/accepted/2022/FunctionPointers.md

 Console.WriteLine(paramType.UnderlyingSystemType.GetRequiredCustomModifiers().Length == 0); // true
 ```

-Note, however, that if a class type was provided above instead of `int` for the arguments, that type's members would **not** support the modified type mechanism:
+Note, however, that if a class or struct type was provided above instead of `int` for the arguments, that type's members would **not** support the modified type mechanism:
 ```cs
 public class Holder
 {